voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.5.3

+* Fix: Take the [base](https://developer.mozilla.org/docs/Web/HTML/Element/base)-tag into consideration when resolving all relative URL:s
+* Fix: Accept multiple mentions from the same source

 ### 0.5.2

 * Fix: Quick workaround for duplicated interaction texts.
 Works until a more proper fix for #10 is in place.